Bullkn0x/VBSsource/docs/README.md

 an RPC-based API.
 The API is split into several different services.
-You can access services' methods and properties by sending [JSON-RPC](http://www.jsonrpc.org/specification) messages to the named pipe `slobs`.
+You can access services' methods and properties by sending [JSON-RPC](http://www.jsonrpc.org/specification) messages to the named pipe `vbs`.

 Individual JSON-RPC requests should be separated by a single newline character `LF` ( ASCII code 10).
 You should ensure that your JSON message does not contain any newline characters.
 Use `\n` as replacement for new lines in JSON.

 # Examples